 On April 9, 2020, the Company announced the acquisition of the Congress property located directly north of the historic Bralorne-Pioneer mine comprising 20 mineral claims, three mining leases and eight crown grants totaling 2,675.50 hectares.
 The Congress property contains a historic indicated and inferred resource of 192,638 tonnes grading at 9.24 g/t for 57,234 oz (Mine Development Assessment Process - Congress Project Stage 1 Report, September 1988) defined by underground sampling and surface and underground drilling.
 As the report was prepared prior to NI 43-101 standards for disclosure, the Company does not know the relationship of the historic resource categories and Talisker has no knowledge of the reliability of the historical estimate.
-Talisker's qualified person has not done sufficient work to classify the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource and the Sompany is not treating the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource and the Sompany is not treating the historical estimate as a current mineral resource.
-Under the terms of the purchase agreement, Talisker issued 1,000,000 common shares in return for 100% ownership of the Congress property.
-In addition to the statutory four month hold period, the shares issued are subject to certain resale restrictions for up to one year.
+Further, Talisker's qualified person has not done sufficient work to classify the historical estimate as a current mineral resource and the Company is not treating the historical estimate as a current mineral resource of the purchase agreement, Talisker issued 1,000,000 common shares in return for 100% ownership of the Congress property.
+In addition to the statutory four month hold period, the common shares issued are subject to certain resale restrictions for up to one year.

-Post the acquisition on the Congress property, the Company's Bralorne Gold Project comprises 11,619 hectares over 79 mineral claims, three mining leases and 181 Crown grants along a 33 kilometre trend.
+Post the acquisition on the Congress property, the Company's Bralorne Gold Project comprises 11,619 hectares over 55 mineral claims, three mining leases and 181 Crown grants along a 33 kilometre trend.